Struct linregress::FormulaRegressionBuilder

 Given a dataset and a set of columns to use this builder will produce an ordinary least squared linear regression model.

-for details on how to configure this builder.
+See formula and data for details on how to configure this builder.

 The pseudo inverse method is used to fit the model.